Purchasing a new home in Fort Worth with DFW Skyline Realty

 Step 6 – Negotiate the deal

-A lot of contracts don't close on the first offer.
-It's really common to receive a counter offer.
-Don't let this intimidate you.
-We'll consider whether or not to agree to the counter offer, submit our own counter offer, or decline the seller's offer and go on.
+Most contracts aren't closed on the beginning offer – it's extremely common to receive a counter offer.
+Don't let it alarm you.
+We'll talk about whether or not to accept the counter offer, submit our own counter offer, or decline the seller's offer and go on.

-In addition, we'll work within your financing limits.
-And at the end of the day, we'll create a contract that works well for you.
+In addition, we'll work within your financing budget.
+And at the end of the day, we'll formulate a deal that works well for you.

-Once we sign the final contract, you'll begin working with your lender to close the loan.
+Once the deal is finished, you'll begin working with your mortgage lender to close the loan.

-It shouldn't be a long process at all if you're already pre-approved, but you'll want to keep in close contact with your lender.
+If you're pre-qualified, it shouldn't take very long at all, but you'll need to keep in close contact with your lender.

-And I'll look after all the property information your lender needs to close the loan.
+And I'll manage all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will send you a Loan Estimate (LE) of closing costs within three days of accepting your application.
-You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of receiving your application.

-The estimate is formed from the loan amount, and RESPA requirements dictate that it has to contain all closing costs and fall within a narrow range of accuracy.
-I'll go over the estimate and let you know if it all looks okay.
+This estimate rests on the loan amount, and RESPA requirements mandate that it has to include all closing costs and be within a tight range of accuracy.
+I'll go over the estimate and let you know if everything looks permissible.

-Then it's time to close on your home.
-This will most likely happen at a title company or escrow office and is often a smooth and hassle-free occurrence.
+Then we'll close on your house.
+This will most often happen at a title company or escrow office and will probably be a smooth and hassle-free occasion.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It's time to move into your new house.
 Enjoy it.
-And if you have any questions, make sure you call me at (682) 667-5556 or e-mail me at .
+And if you need anything or have any questions, be sure to call me at (682) 667-5556 or e-mail me at .